salesforce-marketingcloud/sfmc-postman/README.md

 r6Password - your Social Studio password

 After you have completed this, please re-run SFMC - Platform "Retrieve Endpoints", this will setup a needed Social Studio variable and verify you have all of the needed SFMC variables set.

+Note: when you call Get Social API Token, your Social API Token will automatically be set into the environment: access_token

 ### Importing into Postman
 You'll want to import this collection and environment variables into your instance of Postman.